A hysteroscopy is a test to look inside a woman's womb, using a thin tube with a small camera inside it. The womb is where a baby grows in pregnancy.

 Having a hysteroscopy can be uncomfortable and may feel like period pain.
 Taking ibuprofen or paracetamol 1 hour before the procedure can help.

-However, some people find having a hysteroscopy very painful.
+However, for many people a hysteroscopy can be very painful.
 If you're worried about pain, or have questions about pain relief, you may want to speak to staff at the hospital or clinic before the day of your hysteroscopy.

 Tell them in advance if: